Good News of 1938

-Good News of 1938 is an American old-time radio program.
+Good News of 1938 was an American radio program.
 It was broadcast on NBC from November 4, 1937, until July 25, 1940.
 As the years changed, so did the title, becoming Good News of 1939 and Good News of 1940.
 In its last few months on the air, it was known as Maxwell House Coffee Time.
 Some sources also refer to the program as Hollywood Good News.
 The program was notable for marking "the first time that a national network joined hands with a major film studio to create a show for sale to a commercial sponsor."

 Format

 Much like Lux Radio Theatre, which preceded it on radio, Good News of 1938 featured adaptations of films accompanied by interviews with film personalities.
 Unlike its predecessor, however, Good News was tied to one film company, Metro-Goldwyn-Mayer, which controlled both the financial and programming elements of the show.
 Also unlike Lux, Good News presented adaptations of upcoming films rather than those that had already been seen in theaters.
 The program's first episode featured scenes from The Firefly (1937), with Allan Jones and Jeanette MacDonald reprising their roles from the film.

 Besides adaptations of films, the show offered "Backstage at the Movies", a feature in which listeners heard MGM executives discussing plans for future films.
 Good News was presented before a live audience in a 1,500-seat theater.
 Often more fans waited outside, hoping to get in.

 The sponsor, Maxwell House coffee, paid $25,000 per week, and MGM took care of the rest.